Table of Contents

 7. Original content

 To ensure the same content doesn't rank with the same keyword twice, search engines are designed to only promote the original content.
-If content is copied on multiple websites, search results will show only one of the many pages.
+If the content is copied on multiple websites, search results will show only one of the many pages.

 8. Readability & freshness of the content